brown-toy-box/solar/tutorial-part-1.md

 ## Finish @showdialog

-Congratulations, you complete the scenery for your game.
+Congratulations, you completed the scenery for your game.

 Now, let's add the player!